 “Does Contract Enforcement Mitigate Hold Up?” by J. Anthony Cookson

-The winners of the RCFS Awards were announced at the Awards Reception on Tuesday, May 17, at the SFS Finance Cavalcade Conference.
-We are pleased to now share the winners:
+The winners of the RCFS Awards were announced at the Awards Reception at SFS Cavalcade North America on May 23.
+We are pleased to share the winners:

 Best Paper Award

 “Have Instrumental Variables Brought Us Closer to the Truth”

 Referee of the Year

 For past award history, please visit our Awards page.

 “Within-Bank Spillovers of Real Estate Shocks” by Vicente Cunat, Dragana Cvijanovic, and Kathy Yuan